29th (Kent) Searchlight Regiment, Royal Artillery: 631st (Kent) Infantry Regiment, RA

-By the end of 1944 the German Luftwaffe was suffering from such shortages of pilots, aircraft and fuel that serious aerial attacks on the United Kingdom could be discounted.
-At the same time 21st Army Group fighting in North West Europe was suffering a severe manpower shortage, particularly among the infantry.
-In January 1945 the War Office began to reorganise surplus anti-aircraft and coastal artillery regiments in the UK into infantry battalions, primarily for line of communication and occupation duties, thereby releasing trained infantry for frontline service.
+By the end of 1944, the German Luftwaffe was suffering from such shortages of pilots, aircraft and fuel that serious aerial attacks on the United Kingdom could be discounted.
+At the same time, 21st Army Group fighting in North West Europe was suffering a severe manpower shortage, particularly among the infantry.
+In January 1945, the War Office began to reorganise surplus anti-aircraft and coastal artillery regiments in the UK into infantry battalions, primarily for line of communication and occupation duties, thereby releasing trained infantry for frontline service.
 29th Searchlight Regiment was one of the units selected for conversion, and was brought down from OSDEF along with 59 AA Bde HQ.
-On 22 January 1945 the regiment was redesignated 631st (Kent) Infantry Regiment RA, attached to 307th Infantry Brigade (converted from 59 AA Bde).
+On 22 January 1945, the regiment was redesignated 631st (Kent) Infantry Regiment RA, attached to 307th Infantry Brigade (converted from 59 AA Bde).

 After infantry training, 631 Regiment was sent to North West Europe in April 1945 to work under 21st Army Group and HQ SHAEF.

 Postwar

-631 Regiment was placed in suspended animation on 4 February 1946, and when the TA was reconstituted on 1 January 1947 the regiment reformed as 564 Searchlight Regiment, RA (Kent).
+631 Regiment was placed in suspended animation on 4 February 1946.
+When the TA was reconstituted on 1 January 1947, the regiment was reformed as 564 Searchlight Regiment, RA (Kent).
 Its HQ was at Gillingham, and once again it formed part of the Thames & Medway AA Bde, now renumbered 54 AA Bde.
-Two years later the regiment's role was partly changed and it was redesignated 564th (Mixed) Light Anti-Aircraft/Searchlight Regiment, "Mixed" indicating that some of the personnel were from the Women's Royal Army Corps.
+Two years later, the regiment's role was partly changed and it was redesignated 564th (Mixed) Light Anti-Aircraft/Searchlight Regiment, "Mixed" indicating that some of the personnel were from the Women's Royal Army Corps.

-When AA Command was disbanded in 1955, the regiment amalgamated with a number of other Kent AA units to form 458th (Kent) Light Anti-Aircraft Regiment, becoming 'Q' and 'R Batteries' in the merged regiment.
-In 1961 a further amalgamation saw 458 Regiment becoming P (Kent) Battery in 265 Light Anti-Aircraft Regiment and its successor the London and Kent Regiment.
+When AA Command was disbanded in 1955, the regiment was amalgamated with a number of other Kent AA units to form 458th (Kent) Light Anti-Aircraft Regiment, becoming 'Q' and 'R Batteries' in the merged regiment.
+In 1961, a further amalgamation saw 458 Regiment becoming P (Kent) Battery in 265 Light Anti-Aircraft Regiment and its successor, the London and Kent Regiment.
 This remaining battery was disbanded in 1969.

 Successor units still occupy Grove Park and Bexleyheath drill-halls, as 265 (Home Counties) Battery, 106th (Yeomanry) Regiment Royal Artillery and 265 (Kent and County of London Yeomanry) Support Squadron, Royal Corps of Signals.
 Both units strive to continue and maintain the traditions and history of their predecessor Regiments.

 Regimental silver is displayed within The Army Reserve Centre, Baring Road, Grove Park, London SE12 0BH.
 These can be viewed at by prior appointment.